SebasLee/Amazon-Assesment/README.md

 <img src="./images/2ndStep.jpeg" />
 <br></br>

-A pop-up will appear with options and a HTTPS URL link indicated by the green circle.
+A pop-up will appear with options and an HTTPS URL link indicated by the green circle.
 Copy the link.
 Next, open the terminal and navigate with ``cd`` (change directory) to the desired location for the repository's code.

-Once an appropriate location is found, type in ``git clone`` followed by the copied HTTPS link.
-Then press the enter keyword.
+Once an appropriate location is found, enter in ``git clone`` followed by the copied HTTPS link.
 <br></br>
 <img src="./images/cloneterminal.png" />
 <br></br>

 The terminal will form the copied repository's files into the computer's system.
 The URL can be verified with the ``git remote -v`` command, which will show the repository under the Github username.
-To initiate the project, change directory into the repository and open it with the preferred code editor (``code .`` for VScode).
+To initiate the project, navigate with ``cd`` to the repository and open it with the preferred code editor (``code .`` for VScode).
 <br></br>
 <img src="./images/openCode.png"/>
 <br></br>